AidanHibbard/olallie/README.md

 ### Listeners

 Listeners provide a helpful bit of reactivity with your store.
-They work similarly to Vue watchers, you can listen for the new value, and previous value.
+They use the [Event Target API](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) under the hood, and will dispatch a [Custom Event](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) when a state value is changed.

 The `listen()` method will provide a list of your stores state keys to choose from, and automatically infer the value for you.